cmdwtf/Odiin/README.md

 This is software that I didn't use directly, but was able to glean information from for my implementations of things.
 - [Zephyr](https://github.com/zephyrproject-rtos/zephyr): Apache-2.0 - Various authors/copyrights.
 When I'm not in a "do it from scratch" mood next time, I'm going for Zephyr.
 - [AdaFruit](https://www.adafruit.com/): No project in particular.
-Just their endless wealth of tutorials and community.
+Just their endless wealth of tutorials (especially on NFC!) and community.

 *If you've noticed I'm using a piece of code that isn't mentioned here, please make a PR/issue to add it.
 I want everyone to get the credit they deserve!*